Coil Spring Design Calculator Back

 First, the idea that "as long as the spring constant is correct, it's fine" is dangerous.
 While it's certainly important functionally, overlooking factors like "buckling" can cause your designed spring to tip over sideways inside the actual housing, rendering it completely non-functional.
 The risk increases sharply, especially when the free length exceeds about four times the mean coil diameter.
 For example, with D=10mm and L=45mm it might be okay, but simply changing to L=50mm could trigger a "Buckling Risk" warning.
 If space constraints force you to use a slender spring, countermeasures like guide pins or cups are essential.

 Next, a misconception about "strength" in material selection.
 Choosing a high-strength material (e.g., piano wire) does not solve all problems.
 While its static strength is high, stainless steel offers superior durability in corrosive environments.
-Also, when you change the "Material" in this simulator, the S-N diagram updates; this reflects the difference in material-specific fatigue characteristics.
-Even for high-strength materials, fatigue strength can vary greatly depending on surface condition and manufacturing process, so you should also verify the reliability of catalog values.
+Also note that the fatigue S-N chart in this simulator is a simplified spring-steel estimate based mainly on wire diameter and the current stress point; changing Material changes G, so it affects spring rate and natural frequency, not a material-specific S-N curve.
+Even for high-strength materials, fatigue strength can vary greatly depending on surface condition and manufacturing process, so you should verify catalog values separately.

 Finally, miscounting the "number of active coils".
 The number of active coils is the total coils minus the seating portions at both ends (approximately 0.75 to 1 coil each).
 Getting this wrong leads to a significant discrepancy between the calculated and actual spring constant.
 For instance, a spring with 10 total coils and ground ends will have about 8 active coils.
 A difference of just 1 coil here can change the stiffness by approximately 12%.